Table of Contents

-Despite the heraldry and acclaim these experts have enjoyed while prognosticating the end of days, their predictions have repeatedly fallen flat on their faces, with little public recognition of this fact.
-Pointing out the demonstrable flaws in their climate prediction models, Epstein provides dozens of charts of harddata which differ significantly with the doomsayers’ claims, projections, and promised outcomes.
+Despite the heraldry and acclaim, these experts have enjoyed while prognosticating the end of days, their predictions have repeatedly fallen flat on their faces, with little public recognition of this fact.
+Pointing out the demonstrable flaws in their climate prediction models, Epstein provides dozens of charts of hard data which differ significantly with the doomsayers’ claims, projections, and promised outcomes.
 Acknowledging general global warming and the current extent of climate change is expected for any rational observer of the data, a point Epstein is keen to make.

-With this acknowledgement, he stands firmly by the continued need of fossil fuels to provide cheap, reliable, energy to the developing world.
+With this acknowledgement, he stands firmly by the continued need for fossil fuels to provide cheap, reliable, energy to the developing world.
 Epstein debunks the notion of using ineffective intermittent energy sources such as solar or wind.
 Citing usage of and data regarding solar and wind, addressing fluff statistics, extreme subsidies, and a lack of any scalable process to make either remotely feasible as consistent, widespread energy producers.

 Alex Epstein creates a compelling argument for anyone willing to honestly examine the big picture of energy generation.
 Rather than an eco-centric view, he takes the classic humanist stance of concerning oneself with the question of what benefits humanity in the long run rather than what promotes a pristine natural environment in the long run.

 The Moral Case for Fossil Fuels is a quick and easy, thought-provoking read thanks to straightforward writing paired with clear, accessible data.
 Epstein presents a bold, seldom-heard counter-argument to the Gordian Knot of tangled predictions, often self-contradicting data, and key outright falsehoods presented by the most prominent prophets of climate change.